 Nasal pillows are the smallest of the CPAP masks.

 Why use nasal pillows?

-- Because they’re lightweight and of a smaller design, nasal pillows are ideal for folks who are claustrophobic (such as with a full face mask CPAP) or who are uncomfortable with material touch their face.
+- Because they’re lightweight and of a smaller design, nasal pillows are ideal for folks who are claustrophobic (such as with a full face mask CPAP) or who are uncomfortable with material touching their face.

-- Men with beards should have few problems – if any – when using them because nasal pillows rest on the upper lip and don’t extend to the beard.
-The nasal pillow seal remains tight whether you have facial hair or not.
+- Men with beards should have few problems – if any – when using them, because nasal pillows rest on the upper lip and don’t extend to the beard.
+The nasal pillow seal remains tight, whether you have facial hair or not.

-- They’re great for people who like to wear their CPAP while reading or watching TV before they fall asleep because they offer a greater field of vision.
+- They’re great for people who like to wear their CPAP while reading or watching TV before they fall asleep, because they offer a greater field of vision.
 You can even wear glasses while wearing your nasal pillow CPAP.

-- There’s less leakage because the airflow goes directly into your nasal passages.
+- There’s less leakage, because the airflow goes directly into your nasal passages.

 - They’re good for people who are active sleepers and toss and turn a lot.

 - Perhaps not the best option for people who need a high-pressure airflow setting, because the higher pressure may cause discomfort as the air blows into your nostrils.